neelsmith/ancsci/S20/ghpages/syllabus/2_requirements.md

 ## Individual summary conference

 Each of you must meet with me briefly for an individual conference sometime during the week of April 20-24.
-This may be by Google Meet, phone, text message or other real-time medium.  **This conference is required to pass the course.**
+This may be by Zoom, phone, text message or other real-time medium.  **This conference is required to pass the course.**

 ## Graded assignments